Ah, football. For many Americans, it dominates our lives for four months a year.

 It’s almost impossible to not watch a game and not find out who won.
 I get bombarded with txt messages, it’s often on the radio, it’s just very, very difficult to prevent yourself from discovering the score of a game that’s already over.

-- One line of service with Verizon, 10GB of data $120 / month
+- One line of service with Verizon with unlimited data $75-85 plus tax / month

-- Add a Tablet $10 / month, otherwise you can only watch the games on your phone
+- Add a Tablet $130 – $160 plus taxes / month, otherwise you can only watch the games on your phone

-- No phone service with Verizon, just a 10GB data plan $90 / month
+- No phone service with Verizon, just an unlimited data plan ~$90 / month including tax (this is what we pay)

 The phone plan also includes their minimum charge for cell service, and don’t forget, all of these fees are before taxes–which are hefty with cellular plans.